Click Here To Schedule A Consultation

 How to clear back acne with topical and oral medications

-When it comes to treating severe types of acne, such as cystic acne or nodular acne, topical creams on their own typically do not suffice.
-After your initial acne treatment consultation with Dr. Green, she may determine that effective treatment for your skin condition requires prescription treatment with an antibiotic medication.
+When it comes to treating severe types of acne, such as cystic acne or nodular acne, typically topical creams do not suffice on their own.
+After your initial acne treatment consultation with Dr. Green, she may determine that effective treatment for your skin condition requires prescription treatment with a topical or oral medication.
+Many medications can improve acne, including vitamin A derivatives, antibiotics, and androgen blockers.
+The vitamin A derivatives include topical retinols and retinoids and the oral medication isotretinoin.
+These medications decrease sebum production and dry out the sebaceous glands to prevent clogged pores.
 Oral or topical antibiotics help to reduce the prevalence of acne-causing bacteria on the skin.
 Commonly prescribed topical antibiotics include Erythromycin and Clindamycin.
 Commonly prescribed oral antibiotics for acne include Minocycline, Tetracycline, and Doxycycline.
+The primary oral androgen blocker is spironolactone, which suppresses testosterone levels, improving acne in females.
+To determine which treatment option is right for your acne, it is always recommended to consult with an experienced, board-certified dermatologist such as Dr. Michele Green in New York City.

-In some cases, breakouts of bacne can resolve on their own over time.
-By making certain adjustments in hygiene and lifestyle practices, patients can ensure they are keeping their skin clean, which can help to reduce back acne breakouts, too.
+In some cases, acne breakouts on the back will resolve naturally over time.
+By making certain adjustments in hygiene and lifestyle practices, patients can ensure they are keeping their skin clean, which can help to reduce back acne breakouts.
 If, however, back acne persists despite adhering to recommended skincare and hygiene protocol for maintaining clear skin, then it is best to consult with a board-certified dermatologist.
 An experienced dermatologist, such as Dr. Green in NYC, can help determine the underlying causes as well as the best treatment options for your skin condition.
 Cases of severe acne may require prescription acne medication or other acne-clearing procedures that are exclusively available at a dermatologist’s office.

-Many factors may contribute to back acne breakouts.
-Some risk factors are biological, such as having a family history of acne or shifts in certain hormone levels.
-A dermatologist can provide the right prescription treatments for addressing acne breakouts that are hormonal or genetic.
-Other factors include hygiene and skincare practices, diet, medications, and stress.
+Various factors can cause back acne, some biological and others related to lifestyle.
+Some biological factors include having a family history of acne or shifts in certain hormone levels.
+A dermatologist can provide the right prescription treatments for addressing acne breakouts.
+Other lifestyle factors include hygiene and skincare practices, diet, medications, and stress.
 Good hygiene and a proper skincare routine can significantly reduce the risk of developing back acne.
 Some examples of behaviors that may cause back acne include wearing tight clothing, failing to shower directly after a workout, failing to clean clothes in between workouts, and eating a high glycemic index diet.
 The risk of developing back acne can be greatly reduced by modeling behaviors that help keep skin clean.

 How should I exfoliate back acne?